doctorfree/nvim-lazyman/README.md

 or if the existing version is less than 0.9, invokes the `install_neovim.sh` script to install Neovim, dependencies, language servers, and tools.

+Not all language servers and tools are installed.
+If additional language support is desired, it can usually be provided by Mason or Homebrew.
+For example, to provide support for Composer run `brew install composer`.

 The automated Neovim install performed by [install_neovim.sh](scripts/install_neovim.sh) executes the following on your system: